 At the start of summer, I joined a boxing gym.
 This was an attempt to channel my anger by punching and kicking.
 As a bonus I’d get strong and lean too.
 On my second day at the gym, the trainer demonstrated the exercises at each station.
 When we got to lateral jumps she gave me two options to jump over the boxing bag on the floor: 1.
 No support or 2.
 Put my hands on the bag for support as I jumped.

 Without giving myself time to think I decided to be a bad-ass and jump over the bag like the athlete I used to be.
 On my third jump, my right foot landed half on the bag and half on the ground.
-I heard it pop, felt the ligaments stretch, and went down.
-It was immediately bruised and swollen, and a trip to Urgent Care a few days later confirmed it sprained and fractured on the other side of my ankle.
+I heard it pop and felt the ligaments stretch.
+I went down.
+It was bruised and swollen right way, and a trip to Urgent Care confirmed it was sprained and fractured.

-So I picked up a snow pea, dipped it in the kale, and swallowed.
-Within seconds I knew I’d eaten a cashew, the nut I am most allergic to.
+So I picked up a snow pea, dipped, chewed, and swallowed.
+Within seconds I knew I’d eaten a cashew.

-A flood of emotions hit me: embarrassment, shame, annoyance.
+Cheeks flush, a flood of emotions: embarrassment, shame, annoyance.
 I limped on my good foot to my car, grabbed some Benadryl, and excused myself from the restaurant.

 What makes the second ignored whisper from my soul worse, is I went as far to say something out loud and I STILL ignored my intuition.
-I let a stranger’s suggestion overpower my own knowing of what is good for me.
+I let a stranger’s assurance overpower my own knowing.

 Step 3 Define Your Values